tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

+## V5 Announcement

+V5 is available under pphases branch.
+It will be merged to master in coming days.
+Feel free to test it.
+New version comes with following improvements:
+- Better output
+- Enhanced calculation steps aka phases
+- Ability to exclude owners or founders
+- Payment to custom address
+- Merging of multiple payments towars an address into single payment
+- Ability to choose where rewards of excluded or min delegated accounts go: share among other delegators, send to founders, do nothing e.g. leave in balance.

 ## Tezos Reward Distributor : Run & Forget

 DISCLAIMER : TEZOS REWARD DISTRIBUTOR IS PROVIDED AS IS.
 IT IS UNDER CONSTANT DEVELOPMENT.
 EVENT THOUGH IT IS WELL TESTED, PLEASE USE WITH CARE.
 ALWAYS MAKE A PRE-RUN IN DRY MODE BEFORE MAKING ACTUAL PAYMENTS.
 IF YOU WANT TO RUN IN SERVICE MODE DO IT AFTER YOU ARE CONFIDENT WITH THE APPLICATION AND IN SERVICE MODE DO NOT UPDATE OFTEN.